Are you a Dental Assistant or Hygienist that has a job right now but is thinking about making the switch to a new practice in the near future?

 - Give you more room for negotiating benefits.

-So if you were considering waiting till the new year to start looking for a new job, I suggest you read on and see why you should be looking NOW!
+If you were considering waiting till the new year to start looking for a new job, I suggest you read on and see why you should be looking NOW!

 Increase your odds of getting hired.